-Minneriya Tank was created by King Parakarambahu at the height of Polonnaruwa’s glory as the capital of Sri Lanka in the 3rd century AD.
-The national park based largely around the huge tank (reservoir) was created rather more recently but serves as an important gathering place for Sri Lanka’s large population of elephants.
+The large central lake or 'tank' (an ancient reservoir) at Minneriya was created by King Parakarambahu at the height of Polonnaruwa’s glory as the capital of Sri Lanka in the 3rd century AD.
+The national park based largely around the huge tank was created rather more recently but serves as an important gathering place for Sri Lanka’s large population of elephants.

 It is a great place for elephant spotting all year round – though as the dry season makes water scarce between June and September, more and more elephants gather on the shores of the Minneriya Tank.
-Indeed by late August and September, the awe-inspiring site of 150-200 elephants gathered together can often be seen in a phenomenon known as ‘The Gathering’.
-It is the largest concentration and gathering of Asian elephants that can be seen anywhere in the world.
+Indeed by late August and September, the awe-inspiring site of 150-200 elephants gathered together can often be seen in a phenomenon known as the 'gathering of the elephants’.
+It is the largest concentration and gathering of Asian elephants to be seen anywhere in the world.
 Watching baby elephants playing with each other, bull elephants tussling for dominance and the great matriarchs surveying the scene is not a sight you are likely to forget in a hurry.

 Aside from the elephants, Minneriya is also home to some 23 other species of mammals.
 Deer and sambur are more common to spot, while the leopards and sloth bears are more elusive.
 The arid dry zone is a paradise for many species of lizard and you will see them here in all their technical colour brilliance if you look carefully enough, as well as snakes like the Indian Python and the Mugger Crocodile.
 Above all, of course, is Sri Lanka’s wonderfully varied bird population.
 Among the 150 or so species, particular favourites of ours you may see in Minneriya include the beautifully painted stork, the pelican and various imposing eagle species, as well as the endemics: the Sri Lankan Jungle Fowl, Hanging Parrot, and the Gray Hornbill.